kadena-io/marmalade/pact/marmalade.md

 - `account`: account where the token will be burnt from
 - `amount`: amount to be burnt

-`policy::enforce-burn` function of the policy contract is executed at `burn`.
+`policy-manager.enforce-burn` calls `policy:enforce-burn` in stored token-policies, and the function is executed at `ledger.burn`.

 ### Transfer